Enter GrameenEnergy.com

 alternator.
 It has cold weather protection, reduced noise output and is marine grade, allowing installation anywhere in the

-AM Technology (www.amtechuk.com) High value chemicals have traditionally been
+world.
+(Winner) AM Technology (www.amtechuk.com) High value chemicals have traditionally been

 manufactured in batch reactors.
 AM Technology have developed a new chemical reactor which allows manufacturers to evaluate